udsysnthi/huggingcloud/content/pages/index.md

     subtitle: Welcome
     text: >+
       <div style="text-align: center">Nestled in the heart of Adam's Peak (Sri
-      Padhaya), Hugging Clouds Guest offers a cozy and comfortable stay for travelers looking to explore the beauty of our region.
+      Pada), Hugging Clouds Guest offers a cozy and comfortable stay for travelers looking to explore the beauty of our region.
 Whether you're here for a relaxing getaway or an adventure-filled vacation, we provide warm hospitality, modern amenities, and personalized service to make your stay